Ezs377/Programming-notes/Markdown language.md

 # MD Language
 Markdown language is a language similar to HTML that is used for writing .md files.
 There are many different formats that can be used to alter the look of the font and the text.
 Markdown language is much simpler to write than pure HTML, as HTML requires several tags that take quite a while.
 There are a lot of programs that can make writing HTML easier, but markdown language is simple enough on its own.
+It is possible to use HTML and Markdown language together in one page.
+Markdown is easier to write, but HTML is more customizable and has more features.
+However, HTML and Markdown code needs to be separate (e.g. not in the same line) and HTML is usually not indented when writing it in Markdown language.

 New lines are created by simply adding a blank line in between.
 Note that there has to be a blank line between paragraphs, otherwise they are combined into one paragraph.